Friendship bracelet: Patterns

-There are different types of friendship bracelets for example normal bracelets or alpha bracelets that are tied in different ways.
+There are different types of friendship bracelets, for example "normal bracelets" or "alpha bracelets", that are tied in different ways.
 Normal bracelets are tied diagonally while alpha bracelets are tied horizontally.

-For each of the different types of friendship bracelets there is a big number of different patterns that get passed on from person to person or can be found in books or on websites.
-The amount of possible patterns is infinite.
+For each of the different types of friendship bracelets there is a large number of different patterns that get passed on from person to person; patterns may also be found in books or on websites.
+The number of possible patterns is extremely large.
 Only the most well known and most commonly used ones have names.
-These names vary slightly depending on location, but are overall similar.
+These names vary slightly depending on location.